 content-length: 0

-5. Confirm the voting exclusion is registered in cluster coordination metadata.
+5. Confirm the exclusion is recorded in cluster coordination metadata.

 {